InformaticsMatters/openshift-jenkins-buildah-slave/README.md

 To use the image as an OpenShift Jenkins slave you can use the accompanying `slave.yaml` template file to create a suitable **ImageStream** using the `oc` command-line.
-Assuming you're logged into the OpenShift server and the project you've into which you've installed Jenkins you can run the following command to add a suitable image stream.
+Assuming you're logged into the OpenShift server and the project into which you've installed Jenkins you can run the following command to add a suitable image stream: -

     $ oc process -f slave.yaml | oc create -f -